posl/iArch/tutorials.md

 ![iArch-U sequence diagram editor](../images/sequence_diagram_tut_01.jpg)

-The class diagram and the sequence diagram belong to this section.
+You can see iArch-U class and sequence diagrams, which are extensions of the UML class and sequence diagrams respectively, by opening corresponding files.
-If there are some structural update in this diagrams, then Archcode will be changed to follow this update.
+Once you make some changes in these diagrams, Archcode will be changed accordingly.
-This change will be operated not only if uncertainty is changed to be certain, but also if certain component or connector is changed to be uncertain.
+This will happen not only when a certain component or connector is changed to be uncertain, but also when an uncertain component or connector is changed to be certain.

 ## Archface-U view

 ![Archface-U view](../images/archface_u_view_tut.jpg)

-Archface-U view provides the overview of uncertainty in the project.
+`Archface-U View` reports the overview of the project status regarding uncertainty.
-Component names, uncertain types, implementation status and recent changes are listed.
+It displays the current component status as well as history information collected from the past commit log of a tied repository.
-Behaviors are also listed under components list.
+The behaviour list is also displayed under the component list.

 # Overview of the sample project